kragen/yamemex/README.md

 - tagging: Twitter-like, #hashtags in the blog view are links to filtered views that show only things tagged with that hashtag.
 - smoothly animating open annotation popup
+- making browser-action icon open blog view when on a new-tab page

 BUGS
 ----